david-ewan-campbell/bowling-challenge/README.md

 - Added score function to frame.js file/Frame class
 - Calling 'lodash' package at top of frame.js file

-- Added test for a complete frame with 2 rolls of 4 & 5 with the expectation of that frame equalling 9 - test passes.
+- Added test within .score test block, for a complete frame with 2 rolls of 4 & 5 with the expectation of that frame equalling 9 - test passes

+- Added test for checking if no strike (if 'strike' is false) - fails as strike function not defined
+- Added strike function that returns false - test passing

 Bowling Challenge
 =================